outsinre/outsinre.github.com/_posts/2018-03-20-wireguard.md

 ## Update Client A Routes

 To route all local traffic through the tunnel, local routes should be updated.
 Specifically, all traffic except that of *endpoint* (server B's public IP) goes to *wg0*.
-The key is to route traffic to *wg0* before the *default* route entry.
-Therefore, the only route via *eth0* is for server's public IP.
+The key is to route traffic to *wg0* before the *default* route entry, such that only traffic to the server is routed through the *main* table.

 Of all the methods mentioned below, *wg-quick* is robust to peer roaming (endpoint change) as it does not require explicit endpoint routing to be added.